 Are you a fan all of all things pumpkin like we are?
 If so, this one is for you!
 You might have seen one of our other savory pumpkin recipes, this creamy keto pumpkin alfredo with turkey and rosemary!
 It’s rich, creamy, savory and herbaceous.
 The thing about pumpkin puree, is that it’s a great base for either sweet or savory.
 It lends itself wonderfully to herbs like rosemary, thyme, and sage!
 Add in bacon, parmesan cheese, creamy goat cheese, plenty of garlic and onions?
 Oh yes.
 There’s also a little bit of a secret ingredient you might not expect, so keep reading to find out what it is!

-The best thing about this dip is that you can make it all in one skillet in about 20 minutes.
+The best thing about this Goat Cheese Dip is that you can make it all in one skillet in about 20 minutes.
 Does it get better than that?
 Easy skillet appetizers and sides are key this time of year, when it feels like just one holiday appetizer after another.
 Serve this up for your family to keep them satiated while you work on the main dishes!
 Don’t be surprised if they end up eating it all up though, because it’s seriously mouthwatering.
 A winner for sure.

 - Unsalted butter